 Teachers will assess children's work in History throughout the year.
-There will be a strong focus on Assessment for Learning (AFL) and children will be encouraged to assess their own work where appropriate.
+There will be a strong focus on Assessment for Learning (AFL), retrieval and spaced learning is planned into our long term plans.
+Children will be encouraged to assess their own work where appropriate.

 Assessment can be carried out informally during the course of teaching.
 It enables the teacher to identify a child's understanding and progress in particular aspects, to inform their immediate teaching and to plan for their coming lessons.
 Likewise, assessments of children's work are carried out after the lesson where the teacher marks a child's work, using the school's marking policy.
 Work can be followed up during 'Strive Time' in the next History lesson.

 Teachers will use the relevant History Assessment pro-forma for their particular year group (See below) to ensure that the subject content is covered throughout the course of the year.

-Parents are informed of the pupil's progress during parents meetings and in end of year reports.
+Parents are informed of the pupil's progress during parents meetings and in end of year report